danielraffel/httpPing/README.md

 # httpPing

-When activated, this Google Cloud Function checks the status of a specific URL.
+When activated, this Google Cloud Function checks the status of a specific URL and tracks the time it took to ping and alongside the HTTP status.
 If the URL is unresponsive, the function initiates a webhook.
 Although not mandatory, it's optimized for use with [RestartVMService](https://github.com/danielraffel/RestartVMService) which will automatically restart a Google Cloud VM when the hosted URL becomes unavailable.

 ## One-liner